Fabien-Maury/tictactoe/README.md

 # Tic-tac-toe

-Press enter to stat a new game.
+Press enter to stast a new game.

 When their turn happens,each of the two players needs to type the number of the cell they want to play,